CS:GO Betting Odds

 Team Liquid: 10/11 or 10-11

 Astralis: 9/4 or 9-4

-This means that for the amount after the slash or hyphen, if the team wins, you will be getting the amount prior to the slash or hyphen.
-So if we bet 11£ on Team Liquid, and they do manage to win, we will get our initial stake of £11 as well as our winning of 10£, meaning that in total we will get 21£ back.
+This means that for the amount after the slash or hyphen if the team wins, you will be getting the amount before the slash or hyphen.
+So if we bet 11£ on Team Liquid, and they do manage to win, we will get our initial stake of £11 as well as our winning of 10£, meaning that in total, we will get 21£ back.

-The same can be applied for Astralis, but this time the payout is higher.
+The same can be applied to Astralis, but the payout is higher this time.
 This would be because Astralis are the underdogs in this match up.
 With the CS:GO Fractional Odds of 9/4, if we bet 4£ on Astralis, and they win, we will be getting 13£ back in total (4£ initial stake plus 9£ winnings).

-This type of CS:GO betting odds are usually the most common ones out there, and most probably the easiest ones to understand.
+This type of CS:GO betting odds are usually the most common ones out there and most probably the easiest ones to understand, much like the ones for sports betting.
 Here next to each team you will see a decimal odds, for example:

 Team Liquid: 1.91

 Here to determine the CSGO odd payout, all you need to do is multiply the stake by the decimal number, and if the team wins, the result of the multiplication will be your returns.
 So let’s say we bet 5£ on Team Liquid. with their CS:GO odds of 1.91, if they win, we will be getting back 9.55£ (5£ x 1.91).

 With Astralis’s CS:GO decimal odds of 3.25, if we bet 5£ and Astralis wins, we will be getting 16.25£ returns in total, thus netting us a profit of 11.25£.

 CS:GO American/Moneyline odds